materialsvirtuallab/flamyngo/README.md

       - [last_name, '^[A-Za-z]+$', str]
       - [phone_number, '^[0-9]+$', int]

-    # A default list of projection key, processing function and alias to display as a table.
+    # A default list of projection key, processing function to display as a table.
     # Again, processing function can be any callable, and you can define your own.
     # For example, you can take in a float and render it as a fixed decimal.
     # The alias is optional.
 If provided, the alias will be used as the column name.